 Form strategic partners

-Look for partners, not necessarily business partner[1] - although merging with a fellow small business owner is a growth strategy - but other business owners and entrepreneurs to whom you can refer your clients.
+Wondering if you need a business partner?
+Maybe not.[i]
+Of course, merging with a fellow small business owner is a growth strategy, but so is forming connections with business owners and entrepreneurs in other industries to whom you can refer your clients.
 Direct your client to a web developer or marketing consultant, for example, who will repay the favor when their clients need an accountant.

-• Create an attractive compensation package.
 To deliver high-quality, specialty services, you need high-quality employees.
-MAP survey firms reported a median annual average base salary compensation increase of 6.1%, up from 4% in the 2021 survey.
-Even with higher salaries, firms report growth.
+MAP survey firms reported a median annual average base salary compensation increase of 6.1%, up from 4% in the 2022 survey.
+Even with higher salaries, firms report growth, which is often driven by employee retention.

-How can you successfully promote a CPA firm?
+How can you market a CPA firm successfully?

 The best marketing strategy for you involves identifying the most effective ways to convey your firm’s unique value proposition[v] to your target audience.
 Expanding your clientele can only be achieved by getting the word out.